About

 Comics

 This was the first noteworthy thing I ever created.
 More specifically, I was eight years old when I started my first comic.
 Unfortunately my interest for computers and electronics became too large a competitor for the comics and I gradually stopped drawing them.
 Ironically, that was just at the moment when my drawing skills started to mature.
-This page explains the history of the comics, and includes one full comic plus comments.
+I have a page that explains the history of the old comics, and includes one full comic plus comments.

 Music